-Records that are transferred to the Administration Building when the student ceases to be enrolled shall be maintained as follows:
+Pupil Records that are transferred to the Administration Building when the student ceases to be enrolled shall be maintained as follows:

-- All behavioral records will be destroyed one year after the date the student graduates from, or last attends, a school in the District unless the student, or the family of a minor student, gives permission that the records may be maintained for a longer period of time.
-Where such written permission is received, behavioral records shall be maintained for the time period specified in the written permission or, if no such time period is noted, for as long as the District's needs require. - 2.
-Student progress records shall be retained permanently after the student ceases to be enrolled in the District. - 3.
+- 1. All applicable pupil records will be destroyed seven years after the date the student graduates from, or last attends, a school in the District. - 2.
+Transcripts, high school report cards, degrees, and awards shall be retained permanently after the student ceases to be enrolled in the District. - 3.
 The District shall not destroy any educational records of a student if there is an outstanding request to inspect and review them.